hoertrei/BoogieJump/README.md

 ## Feedback and Contributions

-I hope you enjoy playing BoogieJump!
+I hope you enjoy playing Boogie Jump!
 Your feedback and suggestions are highly appreciated.
 Feel free to open issues or contribute to the project by submitting pull requests.

 ## Support

-If you encounter any issues or have questions about BoogieJump, please open an issue in this repository.
+If you encounter any issues or have questions about Boogie Jump, please open an issue in this repository.
 I'm here to help!

 ## License

 BoogieJump is released under the MIT License.
+See [LICENSE](./LICENSE) for more information.

 ## UML Class Diagram